JAOP1/AlphaZero/README.md

 python3 Player_vs_AI.py
 ```
 **Note:**
 Maybe it has several bugs.
-You should check detailed implementation.... (sorry! :sad: )
+You should check detailed implementation.... (sorry! )